Hemmingwell: History

-The area that would become Hemmingwell was first used for farming and allotments, and was known as Hemmingwell Farm.
-However, in the late 60s and early 70s, the allotments were removed and construction of the estate begun.
-The estate was predominantly built to house London overspill population.
+The area that would become Hemmingwell was first used for farming and allotments, and consisted of farms Nest Farm and Hemmingwell Farm.
+The estate takes its name from the latter, which in turn derived its name from the historic Hemmingwell spring, one of five wells traditionally associated with Wellingborough.
+In the late 1960s, the allotments were removed and construction of the estate begun.
+The estate was predominantly built to house London overspill population, consisting of a mixture of terraced houses and low-rise flats in a Radburn-style layout.
 The development was built adjacent to the estate known as 'The Pyghtle', which was built in the 1950s.
 Hemmingwell Road connects the two estates.

+Archaeological investigations carried out during development of the area uncovered evidence of a Late Iron Age settlement north of present-day Nest Farm Road.
+Excavations in 1971 revealed occupation dating from approximately the 1st century BC until the Roman conquest of Britain in the 1st century AD.

 From the 1980s until the early 2000s, strong putrid fumes from Chettles pet food factory along Ditchford Lane would usually blow upwind into Wellingborough, particularly eastern Wellingborough and Hemmingwell.
 Chettles took control of the problem in the early 2000s due to numerous complaints.